 - Horizons programs become anchors in the community

 Research suggests the majority of the achievement gap is attributable to the “summer slide,” the accumulated lack of summer experiences that cause a child to lose academic ground.
-Unfortunately, but not surprisingly, the majority of students from underserved communities do not participate in enriching, constructive summertime activities, and too often return to school even further behind their more fortunate peers.
+Unfortunately, but not surprisingly, the majority of students from low-income communities do not participate in enriching, constructive summertime activities, and too often return to school even further behind their more fortunate peers.

 What is summer learning loss?
 Watch this video to find out: